Our Catholic faith calls us to love through action, to seek truth, to be servant leaders.

 Magnified Giving is a philanthropy program open to all students.
 Members of this club research social justice issues and the agencies that serve them, serve at those agencies, and reward a grant to the local non-profit they deem most worthy.
 The Magnified Giving Club gives a powerful experience of generosity and philanthropy to our students and benefits our community in a concrete way.
 Go to www.magnifiedgiving.org for more information.

 Shantytown is an educational program where students participate in activities that create an understanding of modern day homelessness as it exists in our town.
 Students are encouraged to sleep outside overnight at Badin--a form of action that is designed not to simulate homelessness, but to bring awareness to the issue of homelessness by getting students to ask questions about poverty as it exists in our community.
-Shantytown 2017 was on Thursday, November 9th to Friday, November 8th.
+Shantytown 2019 will be Thursday, November 7th to Friday, November 8th.
 Registration will begin in October.

-The Service Leadership Board works to create opportunities of service for our students that are relevant, inspiring, and beneficial to the disadvantaged.
+The Service Leadership Board works to create opportunities of service for our students that are relevant, inspiring, and beneficial to the disadvantaged of our community.
 The Board is comprised of students in their junior or senior year who have a passion for social justice and service, and who want to work to spread awareness throughout the Badin community of the value of service and the importance of generosity and justice.

 "Summer in Solidarity" is our service trip program that offers students the opportunity to serve in a new way, immersing themselves in a new place and time, without the everyday distractions of the school year.
-We host one domestic trip and one international trip each summer, inviting students to be with and to pay deeper attention to people in the world living a life much different than their own.
+We host two domestic trips and one international trip each summer, inviting students to be with and to pay deeper attention to people in the world living a life much different than their own.
 Trips are based on four cornerstones: community, spirituality, simplicity, and service, and are incredible experiences of learning to live in solidarity.
 In 2020, we will be traveling to Solsberry Hill in Indiana, to Nazareth Farm in West Virginia, and to Project Manana in the Dominican Republic.
 Find out more about the 2020 Summer in Solidarity trips at the Student/Parent Information Meeting on Thursday, November 14, 2019.

 As our students engage in service, we hope they will grow in their faith, learn about the issues of the world around them, and contribute to the betterment of our community.
 Questions regarding the Service Program at Badin can be directed to Mrs. Megan Halverson, Christian Service Coordinator, at mhalverson@BadinHS.org.